 A Little History of Pixelyzed.com

 This site has gone through many transformations since the original version went live in 2005.
 The original 1.0 version was up for a long time and many people complimented me on it.
-I look back at it rather fondly now but I decided to retire it when I converted the site to WordPress sometime in 2009.
+I look back at it rather fondly now but I decided to retire it when I converted the site to WordPress in April of 2010.
 It was time to move on and I was sick of it at the time.

 Version 2.0 (on WordPress) was transitional and there actually were 4 distinct versions if I take into account the 2 free themes I used immediately after converting the site to WordPress while I was learning the ropes (these would be like 2.0 beta :).
 The “real” 2.0 version was on the Thesis framework for a while then was converted to Headway with slight changes in the design.
 In any case, version 2.0 was up too long and I was never satisfied with any of the iterations I’d designed myself to replace the original 1.0 design or the free transitional WordPress themes… but client work took precedence and it stayed up.
 Until I published version 3.0 in 2011.

-The design changes include further simplification and the addition if the full image background and translucent elements that give it more depth.
+The design changes include further simplification and the addition of the full image background and translucent elements that give it more depth.
 The typography is larger and I did away with the boxed layout, rounded corners and drop shadows and everything is flatter.
 These are subtle changes but I really think they help.
 Under the hood and functionally, it’s another step forward from what I had before.
-Genesis and Dynamik make the site fully responsive with the kind of modern features that will push me to post more and with a wider variety of content types.
-The Dynamik child theme gives me much more granular control over the responsive aspects and the typography than WooThemes Canvas ever did so it’s ahuge step forward for me in these areas.
+Genesis and Dynamik make the site fully responsive with the kind of modern features that modern sites use.
+The Dynamik child theme gives me much more granular control over the responsive aspects and the typography than WooThemes Canvas ever did so it’s a huge step forward for me in these areas.

 I will keep tweaking things in the coming months but I really hope you like pixelyzed.com 5.0.